-Earlier this month, I was at my parent’s house and my mom saw me taking a photo of the top of her old picnic table.
+I was at my parent's house and my mom saw me taking a photo of her old picnic table.

-My husband took the table and one of the benches apart (I wanted to keep the other bench as-is), and we transported it on the back of our Jeep all the way from New Mexico to Illinois, so I could have fun with it.
+My husband took the picnic table and one of the benches apart.
+I wanted to keep the other bench as-is.
+We transported it on the back of our Jeep all the way from New Mexico to Illinois.

-I knew right away that I wanted to turn it into a decorative old barn gate that I could hang on my wall.
+I knew right away that I wanted to turn it into a decorative old barn gate.

 I see lots of old picnic tables at yard sales, but it could also be made with weathered fence pickets, or you could use brand new wood and give it a weathered paint finish (my tutorial is here), so it's doable for anyone, and the best part is, it's easy!

 First I laid out all the boards that had been removed from the picnic table to see how tall and wide the finished gate would be, and which pieces I would use for the cross braces.